bareos/bareos/docs/manuals/source/Configuration/CustomizingTheConfiguration.rst

    Specify a set of Addresses and Ports.
 Probably the simplest way to explain this is to show an example.

-   The following example makes the director listen for connections on all interfaces both on ipv4 and ipv6.
+   The following example makes the director listen for connections on all interfaces both on IPv4 and IPv6.

    .. code-block:: bareosconfig
-       :caption: listen on ipv4 and ipv6 for director < bareos 21
+       :caption: Listen on IPv4 and IPv6 for Bareos < 21

-       DIRAddresses = {
+       DirAddresses = {
           ipv6 = { addr = :: ; port = 9101 }
        }

    .. note::

-      Since Bareos :sinceVersion:`21: listen on both ipv4 and ipv6 per default` on two distinct sockets, this is not required anymore.
+      Since Bareos :sinceVersion:`21: listen on both IPv4 and IPv6 per default` on two distinct sockets, this is not required anymore.
 This notation will be required if you want to restrict the addresses to listen on.

    .. code-block:: bareosconfig
-       :caption: listen on ipv4 and ipv6 for director > bareos 21 (default)
+       :caption: Listen on IPv4 and IPv6 for Bareos >= 21 (default)

-       DIRAddresses = {
+       DirAddresses = {
           ipv4 = { addr = 0.0.0.0 ; port = 9101 }
           ipv6 = { addr = :: ; port = 9101 }
        }